sanderland/katrain/README.md

     * sgf_load: default path where the load SGF dialog opens.
     * sgf_save: path where SGF files are saved.
 * board_ui settings
+    * anim_pv_time: time in seconds between each stone when animating variations.
     * eval_dot_max_size: size of coloured dots when point size is maximal, relative to stone size.
     * eval_dot_min_size: size of coloured dots when point size is minimal
     * ... various other minor cosmetic options.